 Home Alone, the Christmas classic from 1990, is the runner-up in the ranking, according to Box Office Mojo.
 The family favorite starring Macaulay Culkin brought in $476.7 million internationally.
 With a domestic lifetime gross of $286 million, it beats The Grinch – which grossed $271 in the U.S. and Canada – as North America’s favorite Christmas movie, however.

-Animated movies rank higher on the list of the highest-grossing international Christmas movies – other examples being Disney’s A Christmas Carol, which chalked up 57 percent of its earnings to international audiences.
+Animated movies rank higher on the list of the highest-grossing international Christmas movies – other examples being Disney’s A Christmas Carol, which chalked up 58 percent of its earnings to international audiences.
 Domestic audiences were happier when watching their favorite comedy actors spread cheer and laughter.
 Will Ferrell’s Elf and Tim Allen’s The Santa Clause and The Santa Clause 2 rank higher with U.S. and Canadian audiences.

 But tastes differ when it comes to picking the right movie to get into the Christmas spirit.
-Defining the genre more broadly, Iron Man 3 could also be considered the highest-grossing Christmas movie despite coming out in May.
+Defining the genre more broadly, Iron Man 3 could also be considered the highest-grossing Christmas movie.
 The action plot is set in December, but Christmas remains a side attraction in the movie, which grossed $1.2 billion internationally since 2013.
 Die Hard, which is associated with Christmas after continuously appearing in TV programming during the festive season, would not make the list of the most successful Christmas movies even if admitted – it only grossed $141.6 million worldwide.
 The most successful movie to open on Christmas weekend is the DiCaprio flick Catch Me If You Can, which opened Dec 25, 2002, and grossed $352.1 million since then.